halfwit/9hkd/README.md

 Some kind of window management experiments with rio.
 What does it do?
 It gives you virtual desktops to move window around to, by pressing keys, like i3.
-The window management code is written in `rc` and is done by reading and writing `/dev/wsys` for the most part.
-There are minimal changes to `rio` (to provide an additional `/srv/riogkbd.*` file).
+The window management is done by reading and writing `/dev/wsys` for the most part.

 *No guarantees, use at your own risk and blah.
 This isn't supposed to work with drawterm.*